Million Mile Clean branding by Will Kinchin at Will Works

 Be passionate, even when you’re handed a rubbish task.
 As a junior designer midway through my probation at a London agency, the creative director asked me to tidy the basement.
 The basement was a designer’s apocalypse—books, paper samples, mock-ups, swatches, and more clutter than you could shake a Pantone guide at.
 Instead of feeling deflated and doing the bare minimum, I embraced the task with enthusiasm.

+I organised the books, cleared some studio shelves, and created a new library.
+This let me design all the signs and labels for categorising the books.
+I even ordered wooden boxes for the paper swatches and designed labels to sort them by supplier.
+Plus, I chucked out loads of old junk.
 Years later, over a pint, the creative director brought up this task.
 He admitted he felt bad assigning it to me.
 He wanted to give me more inspiring projects, but I was the only free person at the time.
 He said he was relieved that not only did I eagerly take on the rubbish task with passion and energy, but transformed it into a design project.
 He said it gave him so much confidence in me, that he made sure the next nice job in the studio came my way.
 That project was an identity for a small South London pub, which won an Art Directors Club cube and earned me a trip to New York.

 So, tackle every task with passion and an open mind—you never know where it might take you.
 And if all else fails, at least you’ll have a spotless basement.